PressCrew/phantom/README.md

 Phantom has lightweight, readable code that has been carefully optimized for **extreme** traffic.
 The default theme comes with a minimal flat design, that puts your content first.
 Built from the ground up to maximize SEO with no extra work.

+Phantom is cross-browser compatible and even works flawlessly in Netscape Navigator.
+Internet Explorer 6 ain't got *bleep* on Phantom.
+It just works.

 ### Installation